Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 If you plan to use sublimation for printing, remember this: you cannot use regular ink.
 Sublimation ink is different from the ink used in a regular inkjet printer.
 Let’s explore why using regular ink and sublimation together is bad.

-Sublimation ink is a dye-based ink designed to turn into gas when heated.
+This special ink is designed to turn into gas when heated, which is what makes the process work.
 It is made for the sublimation process.
 The ink becomes vapour and bonds with the material’s surface as a substrate, including items.
+This process is what makes sublimation unique.
+When heated, the ink turns into gas and permanently bonds with polyester or coated surfaces, unlike regular ink which only sits on top.

 On the other hand, manufacturers make regular inkjet ink sit on top of the paper.
-It doesn’t turn into gas and won’t stick to polyester or coated surfaces during heat transfer printing.
+It doesn’t turn into gas and won’t stick properly to polyester materials or coated surfaces during the heat transfer process.

-Key Point: Regular ink can’t do sublimation transfer.
+Key Point: Regular ink simply doesn’t work for sublimation transfers.
 This means your prints may look faded, wash off, or not appear.

 If you try to use regular ink on sublimation paper, it won’t work.
 You’ll likely get blurry images, weak colours, or nothing after using the heat press.
 That’s because regular ink doesn’t stick to the material during sublimation transfer.